mwarning/testmesh/README.md

 ## Daemon Control

-If testmesh is started with the control socket option (`./testmesh -c /tmp/testmesh.sock`), the instance can be controlled remotely:
+If testmesh is started with the control socket option (`testmesh -c /tmp/testmesh.sock`), the instance can be controlled remotely:

 ```
 testmesh-ctl -c /tmp/testmesh.sock